Poruthoor/poruthoor.github.io/docs/blog/posts/winter-mountaineering_2.md

  <em>Night presentations in the Education Yurt (Photo courtesy: Gary)</em></image>
 </p>

+I will write here things that stick to me most - this is in no way a comprehensive or exhaustive list of things you should know before starting climbing one fine winter morning - Please do your research.

 1. Pick of the ice axe always point towards your pinky to self-arrest.
 2. Temperature control: Always make sure we are dry and comfy.
 Your temperature should dictate your speed - Too sweaty?
 Loosen up layers and go slow.
 Too cold?
 Layer up and go fast.
 The idea is to have an equilibrium and not to go to extremes.